richelbilderbeek/paper_k3_ratings/docs/paper.md

 have produced songs of equal perceived quality.

-We compare the distributions between all combinations of ratings, as shown in tables 4a and 4b.
+We compare the distributions between all combinations of ratings, as shown in tables 4a-4d.

 ???- question "How did you generate these tables?"